Freedom Riders | Live Event

-For group and/or single tickets, call our School-Time Coordinator at 607-733-5639 ext.
-248. Download order form.
+For group and/or single tickets, contact our School-Time Coordinator at 607-733-5639 ext.
+777 or firstname.lastname@example.org.

-Set in 1961, fifteen years after the United States Supreme Court had outlawed segregation, bus lines and cities throughout the South still enforced a rigid system of separating black and white citizens.
-The Freedom Riders, both black and white Americans, from the North and the South, decided to travel together on buses that crossed state lines despite the hateful segregation and racism that had a strong hold in so many parts of the United States.
-The unforgettable heroes, and the facts behind the events portrayed in Freedom Riders, are essential to a full understanding of the Civil Rights era and American history.
+The FREEDOM RIDERS is the latest edition to the canon of American history plays by Mad River.
+It explores the valiant and courageous personalities behind one of the most critical chapters in the history of the civil rights movement.
+The play demonstrates the importance of working together to affect change and specifically how non-violent protest was used to combat the cruelties of segregation.
+Set in 1961, fifteen years after the United States Supreme Court had outlawed segregation, bus lines and cities throughout the south still enforced a rigid system of separating black and white citizens.
+The Freedom Riders, both black and white Americans, decided to travel together on buses that crossed state lines purposefully disregarding the hateful segregation practices that were still commonplace in so many parts of the United States.
+The unforgettable heroes and the facts behind the events portrayed in FREEDOM RIDERS are essential to a full understanding of the civil rights era and American history.

-Curriculum Connections: Black History, Music, Civil Rights
+Curriculum Ties: Black History, Music, Civil Rights